Serpentine Tumbled Stones media thumbnails

 Shape Tumbled; smoothly rounded outline

-Finish Smooth polished with a slightly oily luster
+Finish Smooth polish with a slightly oily luster

 Hardness 2.5-5.5 Mohs depending on the predominant variety — in antigorite areas (harder) greater resistance; in lizardite or chrysotile areas, more delicate